s-sakti/data_indsp_teldialog_svcsr/README.md

 ## License

-This data is licensed under the Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0) International License (see LICENSE_CC-BY-NC-4.0.txt).
+This data is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) International License (see LICENSE_CC-BY-NC-4.0.txt).
 You can use the data free for non-commercial purposes, but you have to cite our paper if your work uses our data in your publication.
+If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 Furthermore, you are not allowed to create a copy of this dataset and share it publicly in your own repository without our permission.

 ## Citation